eobardthawne21p/veri-datalog/verus/lcf/README.md

 ## Const

-Const types have 3 variants:
+Const types are enums that have 3 variants:
 1. Atom(String)
 2. Nat(u64)
 3. Str(String)